 Now, THAT’S what I call a backstory!

-Suvi and Pandit married when she was 17.
-Their parents arranged the marriage – but on the condition Pandit had to not only take her with him to the States, but also further Suvi’s education.
-He agreed, and Suvi pursued her education with vigor.
+Sudha and Pandit married when she was 17.
+Their parents arranged the marriage – but on the condition Pandit had to not only take her with him to the States, but also further Sudha’s education.
+He agreed, and Sudha pursued her education with vigor.
 First came a BS in Chemistry from George Mason, followed by a dental degree at Georgetown, and lastly an MS from the University of Maryland.

 Over the years they indulged in their passion for traveling, and with traveling came an interest in wine.
 As the 1990s arrived the Patils started thinking of retirement.
 But while driving home from dinner at The Inn at Little Washington they discovered a farm down the road from Grey Ghost was for sale.
 As Grey Ghost was already a favorite of theirs, the idea of starting a vineyard was intriguing.